How A Brazilian Chief Is Staving Off Amazon Destruction - UrduPoint

 This is the epicenter of a half-century battle led by the globe-trotting activist against illegal miners and loggers hacking away at the world's biggest rainforest.

-Instantly recognizable by his wooden lip plate and feathery headdress, Raoni's date of birth is unknown, but he is believed to be about 90.
+Instantly recognizable by his wooden lip plate and feathered headdress, Raoni's date of birth is unknown, but he is believed to be about 90.

 Three decades ago, he toured the world with British activist-rock star Sting to press for Indigenous rights.